Power, not fantasy: The young designers using lingerie as inspiration

 Here are three young women designers whose outlook on lingerie-inspired fashion is leading the charge.

-Chiffon and steel
+Chiffon and steelm

 With three collections to date, American designer Elena Velez has dressed Grimes, Charli XCX, Solange and Ariana Grande, and has shown at both New York and London Fashion Weeks.